-Maintaining our oral health is a very important part of staying healthy and living well.
-The biological, emotional, and mental systems inside our bodies are all interconnected; so, if one area is out of sync, it can lead to a domino effect elsewhere if you don’t seek out proper care.
-This is even more relevant as we get older.
+Maintaining our oral health is vital to staying healthy and living well.
+The biological, emotional, and mental systems inside our bodies are interconnected, so if one area is out of sync, it can lead to a domino effect elsewhere if you don’t seek proper care.
+It is even more relevant as we get older.

 For seniors, this can be especially hard.
 That’s why it’s important to speak to a dentist in NW Calgary for more information.
 They’ll be able to help you develop strategies to look after your oral health now and in the future.